xMilotas/LiftCalculator/README.md

 ## Features
 The features are mostly tied to my own usage / gym habits.
 Thus at the moment I only support 1 leader and 1 anchor template.
 (Boring But Big and FSL with Widowmakers)

+This app is capable of:
-- Calculate training plan for every lift/week according to the current cycle
+- calculating the correct schedule based on your current week in the corresponding cycle
+- automatically increasing the Training Max after a cycle is over
+- calculating the number of reps needed to perform a new PR on PR-sets
-- Stats tracking
+- tracking all lifts performed in a database
+- calculating and visualizing the best lifts performed

 ### Dev-Notes
 -  🐛 Fix navigation
+-  🐛 Add TrainingMax to Lift class instead of separate table
 -  ✨ Add assistance class + templates - should be tied to current exercise
 -  ✨ Add assistance to exercise
+-  ✨ Highlight trained days on date picker

-- Intro screen on initial startup -- walk trough and TM input screen
+-  ✨ Add intro screen on initial startup -- walk trough and TM input screen